 How to Write More

 Instead, be open to possible unexpected directions your writing may take — and know that it’s okay if something doesn’t turn out quite the way you envisioned it.
-For many writers, it’s very normal to end up with a final product that doesn’t match their initial idea.
-This might actually be a good thing, because it means your ideas are evolving.
+For many writers, it’s normal to end up with a final product that doesn’t match their initial idea.
+This can be a good thing, because it means your ideas are evolving.

 “Bring yourself back to the present and start with one sentence, and then another, and then another,” Sapala said.
 “Just do what you can right now.”